googledatastudio/ds-data-registry/README.md

 | id                | A unique Id.
 This will be used in source definitions.
 | name              | A user-friendly name of the category.
 | description       | An optional description of the category.

+After editing this file, run `npm install && npm run prettier` to automatically format the JSON.

 ## Add an organization